'Non mortem timemus, sed cogitationem'.-

 First, I heard the sound of some low murmurs, and then the sound of the whistling wind outside roaring, roaring, and roaring, until my curiosity consumed me like an igneous spark, and I rose to my feet to investigate this baffling occurrence.

-The sound of the echoes of voices resounded, and resounded, beyond the hollow walls of the chamber, as I walked towards the door.
+The sound of the echoes of voices resounded and resounded, beyond the hollow walls of the chamber, as I had walked towards the door.

 The muttering voices I could not decipher its origin at that moment, but I felt it was probably, the count and the old hearsome servant who served him whose full name I never knew, except for Antonio.